Right aortic arch with aberrant left subclavian artery

 Right sided aortic arch.
-There is an associated aberrant left retro-oesophageal subclavian artery which results in moderate compression of the oesophagus, just inferior to the thoracic inlet.
+There is an associated aberrant left retro-esophageal subclavian artery which results in moderate compression of the esophagus, just inferior to the thoracic inlet.
 There is also mild narrowing of the trachea, approximately 5-10mm above the carina, secondary to this vascular impression.
-Normal calibre of the ascending and descending thoracic aorta.
+Normal caliber of the ascending and descending thoracic aorta.

 Congenital anomalies of the heart are uncommon and commonly associated with other congenital cardiac diseases1.

-While often an incidental finding on imaging symptomatic patients commonly present with dysphagia due to extrinsic oesophageal compression1.
+While often an incidental finding on imaging symptomatic patients commonly present with dysphagia due to extrinsic esophageal compression1.